 - 1 tsp fresh black pepper

-- 1½ cups bread crumbs (panko, fresh bread crumbs or regular)
+- 1 1/2 cups panko bread crumbs (fresh bread crumbs or regular can be substituted)

 - Salt and pepper, to taste